drug-design/course/docs/chapters/protein-structure.md

 ### Domains in the Tertiary Structure

-A single polypeptide chain can fold into two or more compact, local and semi-independent structural units which are known as "domains".
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/domains-tertiary-structure-a664f8fd'><i class='fa fa-play' aria-hidden='true'></i></button>A single polypeptide chain can fold into two or more compact, local and semi-independent structural units which are known as "domains".
 Domains range in size from about 25 to 500 residues and are frequently connected by only one flexible segment (in light blue).

 ![](https://media.drugdesign.org/course/protein-structure/domains_in_the_tertiary_structure.png){: loading=lazy }